 Brian Gratton and Emily Klancher Merchant, “La Raza: Mexicans in the United States Census,” Journal of Policy History (Volume 28, No. 4, 2016)

 CHARLES THOMSON PRIZE

-This annual award is given for excellence in an article or essay that deals with any aspect of the history of the federal government written in or for a federal history program.
+This annual award is given for excellence in an article or essay that deals with any aspect of the federal government’s history written in or for a federal history program.

 THOMAS JEFFERSON PRIZE

-The Jefferson Prize for 2012/2013 recognizes excellence in documentary editions and research tools within the previous two calendar years.
+The Jefferson Prize recognizes excellence in documentary editions and research tools published within the previous two calendar years.

 JOHN WESLEY POWELL PRIZE

 The Powell Prize commemorates the explorer and federal administrator whose work demonstrated early recognition of the importance of historic preservation and historical display.

 1) 50th Anniversary of the Vietnam War Pentagon Commemorative Exhibit, Department of Defense, Pentagon, Washington, DC